82ndAirborneDiv/esquire1/README.md

 ### Prerequisites
 The only two things you need are the .NET Core SDK with CLI tools, Docker, and the ability to run a shell script or docker commands.
 All builds, testing and running are done in a docker container, so installing Node, NPM, etc. are done inside the container.

+**You need to set Docker on your machine to use at least 4 GB of memory or it will fail to build the runtime image.**
+SQL Server needs 4.0 GB to install.

 * [Docker](https://docs.docker.com/engine/installation/ "Installing Docker") - latest stable version
 * [.NET Core](https://www.microsoft.com/net/download/core#/sdk) - 2.0